-{\em Conclusions.---} In this paper, we have shown that the Stabilizer Entropy can be moved around subsystems.
+{\em Conclusions.---} In this paper, we showed that the stabilizer entropy can be moved around subsystems.
 Effectively, this results in reducing the complexity of a selected subsystem.
 The tension between the spreading of non-stabilizerness and its localization is akin to an insulator-superfluid transition.
 In the localized phase, one can exploit this reduction of complexity in relevant quantum information protocols: we show a way of estimating an exponentially small purity by polynomial resources, thereby improving dramatically on known methods.

 In perspective, there are a number of questions raised by this paper that we find of interest.
 First of all, the scope of the purity estimation algorithm presented here can be extended to an efficient SE estimation.
-Similarly, the cleansing algorithm can potentially be utilized as a starting point for a whole family of quantum algorithms aimed at exploiting the easiness of handling of stabilizer states even in non-stabilizer settings.
+Similarly, the cleansing algorithm can potentially be utilized as a starting point for a whole family of quantum algorithms aimed at exploiting the easiness of handling stabilizer states even in non-stabilizer settings.

 Then, more generally, how does the complexity cleansing algorithm generalize to time evolution generated by a Hamiltonian?
 What is the connection between SE cleansing and quantum error-correcting codes?
-In\cite{oliviero2022BlackHoleComplexity}, we have shown that a similar SE-reducing algorithm requires work: what are the general thermodynamic consequences of this algorithm and what advantage can it provide for quantum batteries\cite{caravelli2020RandomQuantumBatteries,caravelli2021EnergyStorageCoherence}?
 Finally, being an entropy, can SE be evaluated geometrically in the general context of AdS/CFT\cite{white2021ConformalFieldTheories}?

-{\em Acknowledgements.---} The authors thank the anonimous Referee for prompting us in significantly improving our algorithm.
+{\em Acknowledgements.---} The authors thank the anonymous Referee for prompting us to significantly improve our algorithm.
 The authors acknowledge support from NSF award number 2014000.
 A.H. acknowledges financial support from PNRR MUR project $PE0000023$-NQSTI and PNRR MUR project CN $00000013$ -ICSC.
 L.L. and S.F.E.O. contributed equally to this paper.